Emotional Health and Wellbeing Vision Statement

 - Having a committed staff community that sets a whole school culture of positive emotional health and wellbeing, support and value.

 - Developing a robust regime of continuing professional development (CPD) for staff.

-- Having a student group of Wellbeing Champions to ensure that our school takes into account the views of our pupils to inform how we approach the promotion of emotional health and wellbeing.
+- Having a pupil group of Wellbeing Champions to ensure that our school takes into account the views of our pupils to inform how we approach the promotion of emotional health and wellbeing.

 - Working closely with pupils, parents and carers to encourage them to talk openly about their own and others emotional wellbeing and mental health.

 Use the links below to find out more.